Functional Design and Architecture (Second Edition)

 Functional Design and Architecture (First Edition)

 The first edition of the book was initially published on LeanPub.
-It has own paper version, which is a rarity now:
+It has its own paper version, which is a rarity now:

 There are two videos demonstrating it: